-This guide breaks down everything you need to know about Connecticut’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Connecticut’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about West Virginia’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle West Virginia’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in CT.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in West Virginia.

-A physical nexus means having a significant physical presence or engaging in enough activities within a state to require collecting and paying sales tax.
-The factors that determine a physical nexus in Connecticut include:
+A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
+The factors that determine a physical nexus in West Virginia include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

 While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Connecticut.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in West Virginia.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Connecticut.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in West Virginia.

-Almost all goods are taxable in Connecticut, including:
+Almost all goods are taxable in West Virginia, including:

 The goods that are exempt from sales tax are: